“Can we have a garden?” My bride’s question caught me off guard. We’ve not had a garden for 25 years, not since we moved house.

 The garden took a lot of work, which I think fell mostly to me.
 The toil required for a nice garden was not a surprise; as a child, I’d seen the hours my dad spent on his, but then he enjoyed it—I do not.
 It was fun to plant and fun to pick, but everything else was a chore, which I was glad to skip.

 My wife was not dissuaded by my total lack of support.
 A few days later she proudly announced she’d planted beans in her flower garden, a small spot under our picture window.
 She normally plants annuals there; then she diverted the space for her micro-garden.

 About a week later, I saw the beginnings of plants, a nice straight row of delicate tiny sprouts.
 They were definitely not beans.

 Later the beans popped up and the rabbits quickly found them, gnawing some plants down the ground.

-The Internet suggested human hair would serve as an effective bunny-be-gone.
+The internet suggested human hair would serve as an effective bunny-be-gone.
 That night I was given a haircut.
-I don’t know how long the scent will remain on my hair to repel the rabbits, but I hope it’s a couple weeks, giving my hair time to grow enough to produce the next crop of bunny repellent.
+I don’t know how long the scent will remain on my hair to repel the rabbits, but I hope it’s a couple week, giving my hair time to grow enough to produce the next crop of bunny repellent.